dstackai/dstack/docs/docs/guides/clouds.md

     Startups can apply for extra credits, usually by reaching out directly to the provider in the case of smaller providers, or through a partner program (such as [NVIDIA Inception](https://www.nvidia.com/en-us/startups/)) for larger providers.

-??? info "Requesting GPU quotas"
+??? info "Request GPU quotas"

     Larger providers require you to request GPU quotas, essentially obtaining permission from their support team, prior to utilizing GPUs with your account.
 If planning to use GPU through credits, approval for the request might